captainsafia/TrainingApi/slides.md

 ## - .NET 6 => .NET 8 (and beyond)
 ## - Understanding how the framework is evolving
 ## - Learn how framework features can be assembled into more complex APIs
+## - Learn about best practices and patterns
 ## - Controller-based APIs vs minimal APIs

 </v-clicks>